 Warning: Cytokine release syndrome and neurological toxicitiesCytokine Release Syndrome (CRS), including fatal or life-threatening reactions, occurred in patients receiving tisagenlecleucel.
 Do not administer tisagenlecleucel to patients with active infection or inflammatory disorders.
-Treat severe or life-threatening CRS with tocilizumab.Neurological toxicities, which may be severe or life-threatening, can occur following treatment with tisagenlecleucel, including concurrently with CRS.
+Treat severe or life-threatening CRS with tocilizumab or tocilizumab and corticosteroids.Neurological toxicities, which may be severe or life-threatening, can occur following treatment with tisagenlecleucel, including concurrently with CRS.
 Monitor for neurological events after treatment with tisagenlecleucel.
 Provide supportive care as needed.Tisagenlecleucel is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the KYMRIAH REMS .

 Commonly used brand name(s)

 Available Dosage Forms:

 Tisagenlecleucel injection is used to treat B-cell acute lymphoblastic leukemia (ALL) that has come back a second or later time or after other medicines did not work well in patients up to 25 years of age.
 Leukemia is a type of cancer where the body makes abnormal white blood cells.

 Tisagenlecleucel injection is also used to treat diffuse large B-cell lymphoma (DLBCL) that has come back a second or later time or after at least 2 other medicines did not work well.
 Lymphoma is a type of cancer where the body makes abnormal white blood cells.